Consumer medicine information

 • other allergens, possibly unidentified.

-See Section 6.
-Are there any side effects? for information regarding allergy to sodium metabisulfite.
+See Side effects for information regarding allergy to sodium metabisulfite.

 Avoidance of known allergens is most important in preventing severe allergic reactions.